catarse/catarse/README.md

 ## How to contribute with code

-Before contributing, take a look at our Roadmap (https://www.pivotaltracker.com/projects/427075) and discuss your plans in our mailing list (http://groups.google.com/group/catarse-dev).
+Discuss your plans in our mailing list (http://groups.google.com/group/catarse-dev).

-Our Pivotal is concerned with user visible features using user stories.
-But we do have some features not visible to users that are planned such as:
-* Turn Catarse into a Rails Engine with customizable views.
-* Make an installer script to guide users through initial Catarse configuration.

 After that, just fork the project, change what you want, and send us a pull request.